Swing the A11y Axe as an Elixir Playwright

 And now for Playwright

-So mainly, we need the ability to execute some Javascript in the browser.
-Since Playwright exposes this functionality via the SDKs, it should be possible to with a custom Elixir wrapper also.
+So mainly, we need the ability to execute some JavaScript in the browser.
+Since Playwright exposes this functionality via the SDKs, it should be possible with a custom Elixir wrapper also.

 And it is!
 Here are two short snippets showing how: